suvozit/Consumer-Court-Complaints/DTDC/core.nic.in.md

 ### Consequences.
 Describe the economic or physical damage that resulted.(Maximum 2000 characters)
-I lost a working day to track the status of the parcel.
+- I lost a working day to track the status of the parcel.
+- The parcel was a gift which led to emotional torment

 ### What relief do you want.(Maximum 2000 characters)
 I want the compensation including: